starknet-io/starknet.js/www/versioned_docs/version-5.14.1/guides/define_call_message.md

 const res = await myContract.get_elements(...myCall.calldata);
 ```

-It can be used only with methods that knows the abi : `Contract.populate, myCallData.compile`.
+It can be used only with methods that knows the abi: `Contract.populate, myCallData.compile`.
 Starknet.js will perform a full check of conformity with the ABI of the contract, reorder the objects properties if necessary, stop if something is wrong or missing, remove not requested properties, convert everything to Starknet format.
 Starknet.js will alert earlier of errors in your parameters (with human comprehensible words), before call to Starknet.
 So, no more incomprehensible Starknet messages due to parameters construction.